LLNL/Abmarl/docs/src/gridworld.rst

    :alt: Animation showing starting states using Maze Placement State component.

    Animation showing a target (green) starting at random positions at the beginning of each episode.
-Barriers (grey squares) are clustered near the target without blocking all paths to it.
+Barriers (gray squares) are clustered near the target without blocking all paths to it.
 Free agents (blue) are scattered far from the target.